lukas-al/dissertation_rag/README.md

 # structured_rag
 Try and fix the knowledge management issues within MA and the Bank of England.

+# To-Do list
+- Get the chain working with the web service
+- **Finish all documents for submission**

+To do detail:
+- Split the documents into appropriately sized nodes
+    - Make sure the algo and all works the same once docs are nodes
+    - This is so that the QA LLM can parse the nodes rather than cutting them off.
+- Figure out how to fit the metadata into the context window with the node splitter
+- Modify the ONS code to have a different Pydantic parser layout so that we actually get useful responses from the LLM.
+    - Need to understand the pydantic parser class for this

 ## Overview
 See the project initiation document if you're interested...